pho5nix/d2s-los23-nethunter-kernel/README.md

 - Heimdall flasher (Linux/macOS/Windows)
 - ADB
 - Approximately 4 GB total downloads (toolchain, source, chroot)
+- Zadig (for binding WinUSB to the gadget serial device - check Device Manager if on Windows)

 **WSL2 case-insensitivity warning**: If you use WSL2 on Windows, build *only* under `~/` (your Linux home dir, ext4).
 Building on `/mnt/x/...` or `/mnt/c/...` (NTFS via 9p) will silently fail because `xt_HL.c` and `xt_hl.c` collide.
 This is also true for `/mnt/wsl` and any drvfs mount.